JuPrgn/Unity/docs/UnityAssertionsReference.md

 ##### `TEST_ASSERT_FLOAT_IS_DETERMINATE (actual)`

-Asserts that ?actual?parameter is a floating point representation usable for mathematical operations.
+Asserts that `actual` parameter is a floating point representation usable for mathematical operations.
 That is, the `actual` parameter is neither positive infinity nor negative infinity nor Not A Number floating point representations.